Prelude: Prelude

 to the presence of your Spirit.

-Hear our songs of praise and the quiet
+Hear our songs of praise and the quiet yearnings of our souls,

 and feed us again through word and sign.
 Amen.